The risks of alcohol tolerance

-Drinking patterns can change over time and it’s easy to slip into the habit of drinking more than before just because your alcohol tolerance has increased.
-But the good news is that changing your drinking habits can help you reverse your tolerance to alcohol as well as reduce your risk of serious health harm.
+Drinking patterns can change over time and you may find yourself drinking more than before.
+This could mean your alcohol tolerance has increased.
+But drinking less can help you reverse your tolerance to alcohol as well as reduce your risk of serious health harm.

 Getting back on track

-For instance, if you tend to go to the fridge to get an alcoholic drink soon after getting home from work – replace that drink with another chilled drink such as a smoothie.
+For instance, if you tend to go to the fridge to get an alcoholic drink soon after getting home from work, you could replace that drink with a chilled non-alcoholic drink.

 Drinkchat is a free online service for anyone who is looking for information or advice about their own, or someone else’s alcohol use.
-Trained advisors are on hand to give you confidential advice, and you don’t even have to make a phone call.
+Trained advisors are on hand to give you confidential advice.

 Chat with an advisor